logpy/logpy/README.md

 ('Lisa', 'Bart')
 ~~~~~~~~~~~~

-Note that we can use the variable x in either position.
+Note that x may be used in either position.

-We can define compound goals from smaller ones.
+Complex goals may be formed from simpler ones.
+The following code uses
+`parent` to define `grandparent`.
+It demonstrates the programming of
+relations.
 ~~~~~~~~~~~Python
 >>> def grandparent(x, z):
 ...     y = var()